TuftsUniversity/mira_on_hyrax/docs/Handle.md

 ### Trace a Handle

 Even if you can't create a handle you should verify you can read to determin if its a read or writing issue.
+If there is a problem with reading a handle, this should help you debug where it is blocked.

 ```
 cd /usr/local/samvera/handle_software/handle-9.3.0/bin